vegaprotocol/documentation/docs/concepts/trading-on-vega/orders.md

 They are also processed as if they were standalone order instructions in terms of market behaviour.
 For example, if an instruction, had it been submitted individually, would trigger entry into or exit from an auction, then the order instruction would set off the auction trigger before the rest of the batch is processed.

 Batch order instructions can be used in a liquidity provision strategy to help providers manage their limit orders (and their risk) more efficiently.
-The limit orders within a batch can also be set as post-only or reduce-only.
+The orders within a batch can also have conditions set, as post-only or reduce-only.

 To prevent spamming, the total number of instructions in a batch order transaction can be no more than the number set with the network parameter: <NetworkParameter frontMatter={frontMatter} param="network.spam_protection.max.batch.size" />.
 A batch order transaction with more instructions than allowed will fail.